 This article unpacks the current funding landscape, what investors expect at each stage, and actionable strategies for navigating Series A and B rounds in HealthTech.

-Series A is typically the first major institutional round, where startups move from validation to scaling.
+HealthTech Series A funding is typically the first major institutional round, where startups move from validation to scaling.
 Series B is about accelerating growth, expanding into new markets, and deepening product capabilities.
-Both rounds require strong traction, a proven business model, and a compelling vision for the future of healthcare.

 - Clinical validation and regulatory progress